mdn/content/files/en-us/web/html/element/hgroup/index.md

 {{EmbedInteractiveExample("pages/tabbed/hgroup.html", "tabbed-standard")}}

-> **Note:** The hgroup element is not recommended as it does not work properly with assistive technologies.
-It was removed from the W3C HTML specification prior to HTML 5 being finalized, but is still part of the WHATWG specification and is at least partially supported by most browsers.
+> **Note:** The `<hgroup>` element is not recommended as it does not work properly with assistive technologies.
+It was removed from the W3C HTML specification but is still part of the WHATWG specification and is at least partially supported by most browsers.

 ## Attributes